fajmanjir/php-removed-generics-proposal/README.md

 ## Definitions

 - _currently parsable type_ - data type which can be used as native type in parameter type, return type or property type definition in PHP 8.2 and later

+## Todos

+- default parameter type is array with a subtype
+- default property type is array with a subtype